-- Measurement of background radiation on a daily basis.
-These measurements shall be tracked on the Radiation Detector Log Form (included in Appendix A-16) - Field checks of the radiation detector utilizing a known source must be measured and tracked on the Radiation Detector Log Form, - The system shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by either a qualified contractor or a trained member of the facility staff. - Each instance where the radiation detector is triggered must be documented on a tracking form and reported to the NYSDEC within 24 hours.
+- Weekly field checks of the hand-held radiation detector utilizing a known source (e.g., CS-137) must be measured and tracked on the Radiation Detector Log Form (included in Appendix A-16). - The portal system shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by a qualified contractor.
+Hand-held radiation detectors shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by a qualified contractor. - Calibration records will be maintained on site and be available for NYSDEC inspection upon request. - Each instance where the radiation detector is triggered must be documented on a tracking form and reported to the NYSDEC RMM and the Region 9 office within 24 hours.
 Information must include the date waste was received, transporter name, origin of the waste, truck number, detector reading, disposition of the waste, and date of disposition.